Carlock1609/PDXCodeGuild/Capstone/proposal.md

 - User must signup and upload portfolio/experience and other collaborations to their profile.
 - User can set filter on search to get a list that meets the preffered follower count criteria.
 - User can send message to Influencer to collaborate.
-- User can gain points for working with Influencers with lower follower count to get there portfolio on main website feed.
+- User can gain points for working with Influencers with lower follower count to get there portfolio on the main website feed.

 ### Functions:
 - User Signup Form